ke444a/ac11002_2022_assignments/README.md

-# AC11002 (Web Authoring) Assignments
+# AC11002 (Web Authoring) Lab Activities
-Repository for storing all assignments and projects completed during the AC11002 module at the University of Dundee
+This repository is created specifically for storing all of the labs, assignments and projects completed during the AC11002 (Web Authoring) module at the University of Dundee